Keith Skues: Biography

 He was one of the original presenters on the newly launched BBC Radio 1 in September 1967, and was the second DJ heard on the very first day, following on from Tony Blackburn, presenting Saturday Club.
 In 1969, he took over the weekday afternoon show before moving on to What's New, which was broadcast every weekday from 4:15 pm to 5:15 pm.
 Other Radio shows included Album Time, Radio 1 Club and Night Ride, which was also broadcast simultaneously on BBC Radio 2.

 Skues left Radio 1 in 1974 and was appointed programme director of Radio Hallam (now Hallam FM) in Sheffield.
 In 1987, Hallam merged with two other Yorkshire stations to form The Yorkshire Radio Network with Skues being made Group Programme Consultant.
 In 1989, the group launched Classic Gold on its AM frequencies and Skues became programme controller, as well as broadcasting six days a week.

 In 1991, Skues briefly took over the afternoon show on BBC Radio Sheffield.
 He then had a brief spell on an afternoon show on BBC Radio 2.
 He served with the RAF for many years.
 In January 1992, he went to Saudi Arabia for two months as Public Relations Officer for the Royal Air Force detachment in Dhahran.
 Squadron Leader Skues was a member of the public relations team at RAF Marham for the 75th anniversary of the Royal Air Force on 1 April 1993, an event which was attended by members of the Royal Family.
 He was awarded the Air Efficiency decoration in 2005.

 In 1995, he moved to Norfolk, and for 10 years he broadcast programmes on Monday–Friday nights from 10 pm to 1 am on BBC Radio Norfolk, BBC Radio Suffolk, BBC Essex, BBC Radio Northampton, BBC Radio Cambridgeshire and BBC Three Counties.

-Skues was admitted into the Freedom of the City of London on 25 July 1997.
-He has yet to walk his sheep over London Bridge.